 Information to be Published to Parents

-Schools are now required to publish their Pupil Premium Strategy which will include:
+Schools are now required to publish their Pupil Premium strategy statement 2019-2020 which will include:

 - how the pupil premium allocation was spent